SidOfc/mkdx/README.md

 _converting CSV data to a markdown table_.
 Visit `:h mkdx` or `:h mkdx-helptags` for more information.

+This plugin is also compatible with [repeat.vim](https://github.com/tpope/vim-repeat) by Tim Pope.
+Every _normal_ mode mapping can be repeated with the `.` command.

 ## Table of Contents

 - [Table of contents](#table-of-contents)